earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

 coverage rate** for one or more sets of predictions.
 It answers the fundamental question: "Across the entire dataset, what fraction of the time did the true observed values fall within the specified prediction interval bounds (e.g., Q10 to Q90)?"
+The notion links directly to **calibration** in probabilistic forecasting and its complement, **sharpness** :footcite:p:`Gneiting2007b`, and standard verification practice :footcite:p:`Jolliffe2012`.
+For practical verification tooling in the climate/weather community, see :footcite:t:`Brady2021`.
-It allows for comparing this aggregate performance across different models or prediction sets using various chart types.
+It allows comparing aggregate performance across models using various chart types.

 **Mathematical Concept:**
 The empirical coverage for a given prediction interval